Pacific Salmon War: Conflict

 Negotiations again failed in 1995 after Alaskan delegates were unwilling to restrict their catch.
 In June, Al Gore urged Alaskan fishers to lower their catch.
 On July 9 an Alaskan ferry was prevented from leaving the port of Prince Rupert by Canadian fishers.
-Later that year, on August 11 a temporary ban on Alaskan fishing of Chinook salmon was put in place by Barbara Rothstein, a senior United States district judge of the United States District Court for the Western District of Washington, after Native American tribes in the region filed a lawsuit.
+Later that year, on August 11, a temporary ban on Alaskan fishing of Chinook salmon was put in place by Barbara Rothstein, a senior United States district judge of the United States District Court for the Western District of Washington, after Native American tribes in the region filed a lawsuit.
 The tribes, Washington state, Oregon, and British Columbia all supported lower Alaskan limits.
 After the Turbot War between Canada and Spain, Tobin urged outside mediation.
 In October an attempt at mediation, led by New Zealand diplomat Chris Beeby, began.
 Beeby determined that the Americans would have to dramatically decrease their catch in order to balance interests of both nations.
 The United States rejected his conclusions, and 1996 Alaska was accused of placing limits on their fishers that were too high by British Columbia.
-In 1996, general conservation plans were agreed upon and Canada claimed that the US took 5.3 million more salmon then it was "entitled to".
+In 1996, general conservation plans were agreed upon and Canada claimed that the US took 5.3 million more salmon than it was "entitled to".
 Later that year, Alaska's limits were again called too high.
 That year, American fishers 'intercepted' 5.3 million salmon.

 Discussions begun in February 1997 failed to resolve the disagreement.
-Canadian fishers resolved to enter the fishing season by adopting a "Canada First" strategy, where they would attempt to catch large amounts of salmon before the salmon reached the Fraser River.
-As a result, they caught three million—or almost ten times the amount American fishers caught.
+Canadian fishers resolved to enter the fishing season by adopting a "Canada First" strategy in which they would attempt to catch large amounts of salmon before the salmon reached the Fraser River.
+As a result, they caught three million, almost ten times the amount caught by American fishers.
 In June 1997, American fishers caught an estimated 315,000 of the 2.35 million sockeye salmon caught—almost three times their 120,000 average.
 Canadians alleged that the Americans were targeting the valuable sockeye salmon, which the Americans denied.
 The "Canada First" policy was equated by the conservationist David Ellis to a "scorched earth" fishing policy, because it threatened salmon stocks.